nmshd/documentation/_docs_operate/configuration.md

   The secret(s) of the Connector used to derive an encryption key for the user identity in a stateless session cookie.

-- **rolesPath** `optional`

-  The JSON path inside the OIDC `user` object where the list of roles assigned to the authenticated user can be found.
-  The extracted roles are matched against the [Connector’s permission model](#permission-model-of-the-connector) to determine what resources the user is allowed to access.
-  By default, no rights are assigned, providing limited access.

 For more sophisticated use cases, please refer to the [OIDC documentation page](https://auth0.github.io/express-openid-connect/interfaces/ConfigParams.html) where all possibilities are explained in detail.

 ###### Permission Model of the Connector